j-q-arnold/varlog/README.md

 * Filter on the sequence number, such as `filter=0000`, to see one of every 10,000 lines.

-A final note about file "chunking".
+A note about file "chunking".
 Reading a file backwards presents a challenge when a line spans two chunks.
 The line suffix is read first (chunk N), the line prefix